BogomilaKatsarska/BogomilaKatsarska/README.md

 - 👋 Hi, I am Bogomila Katsarska
-- 🌱 I’m currently learning The Complete Data Structures and Algorithms in Python
+- 🌱 I’m currently learning Tkinter
-- 💡  Next step: Django REST Framework at Udemy
+- 💡  Next step: Docker Mastery: with Kubernetes +Swarm from a Docker Captain at Udemy
 - 👀 I’m looking to collaborate on Python Web App Projects
 - 📫 How to reach me: https://bg.linkedin.com/in/bogomila-katsarska-471073158